tigerabrodi/learn-terraform-aws-instance/README.md

 - Each packet is evaluated independently without considering any prior packets or connections.
 - You need to define both inbound and outbound rules explicitly.
 A response packet must match an outbound rule to be allowed, regardless of the inbound rules.
 - If you have an inbound rule in a Network ACL allowing HTTP requests, you must also have a corresponding outbound rule to allow HTTP responses.
 Without the outbound rule, the responses won't be allowed through, even though the inbound requests were permitted.

+## Positioning

+NACLs are associated with a subnet, but it's more accurate to think of them as acting within the subnet rather than being in front of it.
+They control the traffic flowing into and out of the subnet.
+NACLs apply their set of rules to all the traffic entering or exiting the subnet.

+Security Groups are applied directly to individual instances, such as EC2 instances.
+They act like a firewall at the instance level, controlling what traffic is allowed to reach the instance and what traffic can leave it.